-Red Hat Architect by day, which means I’m talking about, developing, or solutioning supported and enterprise level opensource software all day.
-But, when I’m not automating infrastructure provisioning into Infrastructure as Code or evangalizing GitOps strategies, I am spending time outside looking at the sky and/or promoting the art of amateur radio.
+Hi there!
+I’m a Red Hat Architect by day, working on supported and enterprise-level open-source software.
+But when I’m not automating infrastructure provisioning or evangelizing GitOps strategies, you can find me outdoors, gazing at the sky and promoting the art of amateur radio.

 Station | Transceiver | Antenna |